 - Successfully complete a written thesis with oral defense

 A limited number of graduate assistantships are available.
-Click here to apply for an assistantship in the School of Criminal Justice and Criminology.
+Submit an application online for an assistantship in the School of Criminal Justice and Criminology.